Mental mechanisms are situational.

 Mental mechanisms may be unspoken, or may be confined to a consultation during which money changes hands.
 Once other people are involved, the possibility exists that the supposed mental mechanisms are part of a relationship, which may have sexual connotations.

-Mental mechanisms include denial, dissociation, suppression, repression, fantasy, schizoid fantasy, borderline state, psychic retreat, projection, splitting, sublimation, reaction formation, intellectualisation, rationalisation, regression, displacement, projective identification, and introjective identification, which last is facilitated by mirror neurones.
+Mental mechanisms include denial, dissociation, suppression, repression, fantasy, schizoid fantasy, borderline state, psychic retreat, projection, splitting, sublimation, reaction formation, intellectualisation, rationalisation, regression, displacement, projective identification, and introjective identification, which last is facilitated by mirror neurones and by echo neurones, which in humans may be memory neurones.

 Leave a comment